Rise of Zitboy

 - Naota treats the horn he grows in the first episode of FLCL like this.

-- Nitori from Wandering Son has quite the reaction when he starts getting pimples, however it's because he doesn't want to enter puberty.
+- Nitori from Wandering Son has quite the reaction when she starts getting pimples, however part of it is because she doesn't want to enter puberty.

 - The Junji Ito story "Glyceride" turns this into pure Nightmare/Nausea Fuel.